 We spent the next few weeks experimenting with different itineraries.
 Our flights arrived and departed from Dublin, so that was an easy start and finish point.
 But after spending a few days in Dublin, should we go north, south or west?

-Here’s our recommended 2 week Ireland road trip.
+This post shares our recommended 2 week Ireland road trip.

 Dublin – Nights 1, 2 & 3

-We spent the first 3 nights in Dublin.
+We spent our first 3 nights in Dublin.
 Our first night was spent recovering from jet-lag and getting used to our new environment.
 It’s a 9 hour time difference from Vancouver, so that messed with our boy’s internal clocks.
 Big time.
 It took a solid 3 days for them to adjust.

 We did NOT pick up the rental car when we arrived at the Dublin airport.